MatteoRusso5/RL_HW2/README.md

 ```
 $ ros2 launch iiwa_bringup iiwa.launch.py command_interface:="effort" robot_controller:="effort_controller"
 ```
+**P.S.: also in this case it's possible to specify what trajectory use (0, 1, 2, 3)**

-Note that the ros2_kdl_node is set to do an OPERATIONAL SPACE INVERSE DYNAMICS CONTROL, if you like to do a JOINT SPACE INVERSE DYNAMICS CONTROL you must change choice=1
+**Note that the ros2_kdl_node is set to do an OPERATIONAL SPACE INVERSE DYNAMICS CONTROL, if you like to do a JOINT SPACE INVERSE DYNAMICS CONTROL you must change choice=1 inside the code.**